-We knew from before we got married that we didn’t want the ordinary life that we could easily default into.
-We didn’t want to be chained to our desks 40 or 50 hours a week for 40 years, living for the weekends and our four weeks of vacation a year.
-We wanted to climb big mountains, see parts of the world most Americans never venture to, and have time for major creative ventures.
+We knew from before we got married that we didn’t want the life that we could easily default into — chained to our desks 40 or 50 hours a week for 40 years, living for the weekends and our four weeks of vacation a year.
+We wanted to climb big mountains, see parts of the world most Americans never venture to, and have time for major creative and service ventures.

-We have always craved a life of adventure and travel, and we have fewer than 100 Mondays to go until that dream is a reality!
+We have always craved a life of adventure, and we have fewer than 40 Mondays to go until that dream is a reality!

-The only real way to save for early retirement is to well below your means, and we’re doing that in a big way.
-We make above average salaries, and despite living in a high cost-of-living area, we’re saving more than 70 percent of our after-tax income.
+The only real way to save for early retirement is to live well below your means, and we’re doing that in a big way.
+We make above average salaries, and despite living in a high cost-of-living area, we’re saving an extremely high percentage of our after-tax income.
 You don’t need to save as much or as quickly as we do to retire early, but it sure helps you make faster progress.

-We bought our home in 2011, near the bottom of the market, and bought waaaay less house than we could supposedly “afford,” because we knew our goal was to pay it off quickly.
-By the time it’s paid off next year, we will have only had the mortgage for about six years.
+We bought our home in 2011, near the bottom of the market, and bought waaaay less house than we could supposedly “afford” because we knew our goal was to pay it off quickly.
+We paid off the house in early 2017, only a little over five years after we took out the mortgage.

-Our early retirement plan relies on having two major stages of income: before we turn 59 1/2, and from age 60 (income) and 65 (health care) on, roughly represented here:
+Our early retirement plan relies on having two major stages of income and health care coverage — before we turn 59 1/2, and from age 60 (income) and 65 (health care) on, roughly represented here:

-The first ~18 years of retirement will be funded largely by our taxable investment accounts and, later, by our rental property income, after that mortgage is paid off.
+The first ~18 years of retirement will be funded largely by our taxable investment accounts and, later, by our rental property income, after the rental mortgage is paid off.

 Our investments are primarily well-diversified Vanguard index funds, and we’ll live first off fund dividends, and second off selling shares.